Beliavsky/Fortran-code-on-GitHub/README.md

 [SciFortran](https://github.com/QcmPlab/SciFortran): modules and routines for scientific calculations (*in a way* just like SciPy for Python), by QcmPlab

-## Quantum Chemistry and Electronic Stucture
+## Quantum Chemistry and Electronic Structure
 [EDIpack](https://github.com/QcmPlab/EDIpack): Lanczos-based solver for generic quantum impurity models exploiting distributed memory MPI parallelisation, from QcmPlab

 [molgw](https://github.com/bruneval/molgw): accurate many-body perturbation theory calculations of the electronic structure of molecules, by bruneval